openstack/bifrost/README.rst

 of a host per line model in order to process through the entire list, as well as reference the specific field items.

+An example file can be found at inventory/baremetal.csv.example.

 How this works?
 ---------------